 Resources › For Students and Parents Redesigned SAT Test Format What's Does the Redesigned SAT Look Like Now?
-Share Flipboard Email Print Getty Images | Michelle Joyce For Students and Parents Test Prep SAT Test Prep Test Prep Strategies Test Registration Study Skills ACT Test Prep GRE Test Prep LSAT Test Prep Certifications Homework Help Private School College Admissions College Life Graduate School Business School Law School Distance Learning View More by Kelly Roell Kelly Roell is the author of "Ace the ACT. " She has a master's degree in secondary English education and has worked as a high school English teacher.
-Updated July 03, 2019 The Redesigned SAT test is more than just one giant exam.
+Share Flipboard Email Print Getty Images | Michelle Joyce For Students and Parents Test Prep SAT Test Prep Test Prep Strategies Test Registration Study Skills ACT Test Prep GRE Test Prep LSAT Test Prep Certifications Homework Help Private School College Admissions College Life Graduate School Business School Law School Distance Learning View More By Kelly Roell Education Expert B.A., English, University of Michigan Kelly Roell is the author of "Ace the ACT. " She has a master's degree in secondary English education and has worked as a high school English teacher. our editorial process Kelly Roell Updated July 03, 2019 The Redesigned SAT test is more than just one giant exam.
 It is a compilation of smaller, timed segments that are subdivided by subject matter.
 Think of the test more like a novel with a few chapters.
 Just as it would be really difficult to read an entire book without having any stopping points, it would be difficult to take the SAT as one lengthy exam.
 Hence, the College Board decided to break it up into test sections.
 Redesigned SAT Test Scoring Both the "Evidence-Based Reading and Writing" section and the Mathematics section are worth between 200 - 800 points, which is similar to the old SAT scoring system.
 Your composite score will land somewhere between 400 - 1600 on the exam.
 If you are anything like most of the country, your average composite score will be right around a 1090.
 Need more details?
 Check out the Old SAT vs. Redesigned SAT Chart.
 Redesigned SAT Format Section Time Questions Skills Tested Evidence-Based Reading 65 minutes Broken into four passages and one pair of passages from literature, historical documents, social sciences, and natural sciences.
 52 multiple choice questions Reading closely, Citing contextual evidence, Determining central ideas and themes, Summarizing, Understanding relationships, Interpreting words and phrases in context, Analyzing word choice, purpose, point of view, and argument.
 Analyzing quantitative information and multiple texts.
 Mathematics 80 minutes Broken into Calculator and a No-Calculator sections 58 multiple choice questions and one section of grid-in questions Linear equations and systems of linear equations,Ratios, proportional relationships, percentages, and units, Probabilities, Algebraic expressions, Quadratic and other nonlinear equations, Creating, using, and graphing exponential, quadratic, and other nonlinear functions, Solving problems related to area and volume, Applying definitions and theorems related to lines, angles, triangles, and circles, Working with right triangles, the unit circle, and trigonometric functions Writing and Language 35 minutes Broken up into four passages from careers, history/social studies, humanities and science 44 multiple choice questions Development of ideas, Organization, Effective language use, Sentence structure, Conventions of usage, Conventions of punctuation Optional Essay 50 minutes 1 prompt that asks the reader to analyze the author's argument Comprehension of source text, Analysis of source text, Evaluation of the author’s use of evidence, Support for claims or points made in the response, Focus on features of the text most relevant to addressing the task, Use of organization, varied sentence structure, precise word choice, consistent style and tone, and conventions Things You Need to Know About the Redesigned SAT Rather than memorizing list after list of words you may never see or hear again, you simply will need to understand applicable, appropriate, and usable vocabulary in a passage of text based on the context in which the words are situated.
 Vocabulary is much easier on the Redesigned SAT than it was in the past.
 You will need to be able to interpret, draw conclusions from, and use any text you're given whether it's an infographic, a multi-paragraph passage from literature, or even a career-related passage.
 What might this look like?
 Perhaps you will need to analyze a series of paragraphs to make sure they are grammatically and contextually correct or pair the information conveyed through a graphic with a passage to find the best answer.
 Although the SAT Essay is optional, most students will end up taking it.
 And if you do, then you will need to be able to read a passage, pick apart an author's argument, then clearly analyze the author's stylistic choices, logic, and evidence in your own essay.
 The essay is not simply one of those "What do you think?" types of essays!
 You will be asked to solve multi-step problems in science, social science, career scenarios, and other real-life contexts.
 You will also be asked to read a scenario presented in text form, then answer questions about it, then model it mathematically.
-Continue Reading Old SAT Vs. Redesigned SAT Chart The Redesigned SAT Scoring System Redesigned PSAT VS. Redesigned SAT What's New on the Redesigned SAT Writing and Language Test?
-The Redesigned SAT Math Test SAT French Subject Test What's New About the Redesigned PSAT?
-Redesigned SAT Essay Prompts SAT, ACT, Both, or Neither?
-Pick the Exam That's Right for You Top 10 Ways to Boost Your SAT Score 4 Things You Must Do Before You Take the SAT What Is the SAT?
-Learn about the History and Content of the Exam.
-Top 15 Tips to Help You Ace the ACT What to Do the Week Before the SAT if You Haven't Prepared At All Need to Find Old SAT Scores?
-What's a Good SAT Subject Test Score?
+Cite this Article Format mla apa chicago Your Citation Roell, Kelly.
+"Redesigned SAT Test Format."
+ThoughtCo, Feb.
+16, 2021, thoughtco.com/redesigned-sat-test-format-3211790.
+Roell, Kelly.
+(2021, February 16).
+Redesigned SAT Test Format.
+Retrieved from https://www.thoughtco.com/redesigned-sat-test-format-3211790 Roell, Kelly.
+"Redesigned SAT Test Format."
+ThoughtCo. https://www.thoughtco.com/redesigned-sat-test-format-3211790 (accessed August 3, 2021). copy citation The Redesigned SAT Scoring System The Redesigned SAT Old SAT Vs. Redesigned SAT Chart GMAT Exam Structure, Timing, and Scoring What Is the SAT?
+Redesigned PSAT VS. Redesigned SAT SAT French Subject Test Information Khan Academy LSAT Prep Review 10 Differences Between the SAT and ACT Exams ACT Format: What to Expect on the Exam The Best LSAT Prep Books SAT Sections, Sample Questions and Strategies LSATMax Prep Review What is the ACT?
+4 Things You Must Do Before You Take the SAT What's a Good SAT Subject Test Score?